 Design Thinking.
 What is it?
 What does it do for teachers?
 Why am I hearing about it?
 Can I do it?
 These questions - and more - will be answered in an upcoming short series of articles, linked below.
 An Introduction to Design Thinking The Design Framework Researching Planning Creating Reflecting I’ve been teaching design … Continue reading An Introduction to Design Thinking

-Thanks to user growth and books like Teach Like a PIRATE, Twitter has grown into a professional tool used by many educators.
+Thanks to user growth and books like Teach Like a PIRATE (#ad), Twitter has grown into a professional tool used by many educators.
 From tweet chats to networking, Twitter can be a dynamic support for teachers.
 If you have never used Twitter before, or if you are participating in a chat tonight, here are some … Continue reading How Teachers Can Get More From Twitter

 Asking the right questions - how can technology improve student learning?